Welcome to Umami!

 If you are like my sister, and have no interest in cooking, but like food, pictures of food and any event related to food, our food tastings might help.

 If you like to create in the kitchen and are always looking for new flavors and ideas, our spice club can help.

 Trying to prevent or cure illness by boosting your health and vitality?
 Our smoothie ad-ins might help.

 Organic much?
 Our organic spices might help.

-Our jars are recyclable and I would love it if you would help me to recycle by returning jars once you are done with them.
-Feel free to drop me a line for assistance in returning used jars.
+Our jars are recyclable and I would love it if you would help me to recycle by purchasing our cellophane re-fill bags to top up your jars with.

 Our cellophane bags are 100% biodegradable as a more earth-friendly alternative to petroleum-based plastic.